 2. Stories trigger hormonal changes and encourage people to donate more.

 Harvard Psychologist Paul Zac wondered what was going in in peoples’ brain when they were told a story.
 So he came up with an experiment to find out whether there were any changes in their hormone levels.
 He discovered that a well told told triggers the release of 2 key hormones – cortisol associated with stress and attention – and oxytocin – the empathy hormone.

 And astoundingly he also found that people who’d watched a moving story, were more likely to donate to charity and to donate more than people who simply watched a presentation.

 But, the story must be constructed along very specific lines, with 5 key elements.
 Happily, these fit very neatly with the classic ‘dramatic arc’ known to writers and film makers.

 3. Story telling may be the only way to change someone’s mind.

-A fact based presentation encourages people to challenge your argument, engaging analytical parts of the brain, but Princeton researchers led by Uri Hasson, have found that a story creates a direct connection between teller and audience, to the extent that similar parts of the brain were activated in both parties.
+A fact based presentation encourages people to challenge your argument because it engages analytical parts of the brain.
+However, Princeton researchers led by Uri Hasson found that a story creates a direct connection between teller and audience, to the extent that similar parts of the brain were activated in both parties.